Toddler development at 2-3 years: what’s happening

 - finds it hard to handle small objects – for example, a pencil or crayon.

-You should see a child health professional if your child loses skills they had before.
+See a child health professional if your toddler loses skills they had before.